For stronger design patents – less detail can give you broader coverage, so consider turning some solid lines into broken lines.

 On the surface, design patents – a patent that covers the ornamental appearance of an article of manufacture, seem simple.
 File multiple drawings showing your design from multiple angles – often all six sides of an imaginary cube, as well as in perspective.
 If (under a famous court case called the Egyptian Goddess test), an ordinary observer (familiar with the prior art designs of similar products) will confuse someone else’s product with the patented design, then there is infringement.

-This raises interesting questions of pattern recognition.
+This raises interesting questions about pattern recognition.
 The problem is often explained by analogy to the Cheshire Cat from Alice in Wonderland.
 How much of the cat do you need to see in order to identify it as a Cheshire Cat?

 Compared to utility patents, design patents are relatively inexpensive to file, and relatively easy to get.
 However again, the design patent is only for the artistic and non-functional aspects of the design.
-Design patents now have a 15 year lifetime, and no maintenance fees are required.
+These patents now have a 15 year lifetime, and no maintenance fees are required.

 A few more tips — design patent examiners have a well-developed ability to detect inconsistencies between drawings and/or ambiguity in drawings.
 Problems can often be avoided by first making good quality 3D CAD files, and then making these 3D CAD files available to the patent attorney.